Get exclusive member benefits & effect social change. Join Today

 Make sure you tell your doctor about all the medications you take.
 You may need to stop taking them before the test.

-To perform the test, your doctor will need to take a sample of blood from your arm.
-They’ll clean the site with an alcohol swab and insert a needle into your vein.
-A tube attached to the needle will collect blood.
-After collecting enough blood, they’ll remove the needle and cover the puncture site with a gauze pad.
+To perform the test, your doctor takes a sample of blood from your arm.
+They clean the site with an alcohol swab and insert a needle into your vein.
+A tube attached to the needle collects the blood.
+After collecting enough blood, they remove the needle and cover the puncture site with a gauze pad.

-Your doctor will then add chemicals to this blood sample and measure the number of seconds it takes for the sample to clot.
+Your doctor adds chemicals to this blood sample and measures the number of seconds it takes for the sample to clot.